Ethnographic mapping

 Ethnographic mapping is a technique used by anthropologists to record and visually display activity of research participants within a given space over time.
 Ethnographic mapping is used to show and understand human interaction within a layout that displays events, places, and resources.
 Anthropologists can use the contents of space and time to interpret a unique perspective of the daily lives of a setting and its people.
 Not only can ethnographic mapping be used to show the contents of space, but it can also show more abstract contents like organizational structure, processes, and important history.

 Mapping space

-The essence of this ethnographic mapping is ethnography, which enables the researcher to use qualitative research methods like field-notes, participant observation, and interviewing.
-As an ethnographer, you are required to completely immerse yourself within a setting, behaving as a participant-observer, therefore ethnographers have to deal with the constraints of not having the capability of measuring and laying out a traditional styled map.
+The essence of this ethnographic mapping is ethnography, which enables the researcher to use qualitative research methods like fieldnotes, participant observation, and interviewing.
+As an ethnographer, one is required to completely immerse oneself within a setting, behaving as a participant observer; therefore, ethnographers have to deal with the constraints of not having the capability of measuring and laying out a traditional styled map.
 Ethnographers tend to capture space using approximation rather than accuracy because time is valuable and more beneficial if used in performing fieldwork.
 Using basic map-making principles, ethnographers can create relatively accurate maps.